DamonOverboe/blog/_posts/2013-01-22-goodbyePosterous.md

-Date: 2013-01-22
+date: 2013-01-22
+---
-Title: With change comes more change
+title: "With change comes more change"
-Tags: markdown, tools
+categories: markdown tools
+---

 <!-- Published: false    for a preview / draft -->
 <!-- uncomment this for pages (more of groups) -->